brestok-1/job_trading/README.md

 3. Create a .env file and paste the data from the .env.example file into it
 4. Log in to Binance, go to this page and create a new API key.
 5. Copy the API Key and Secret Key, paste their values into the BINANCE_API_KEY and BINANCE_SECRET_KEY variables.
-6. Run the file main.py
+6. Run the file main.

 ## <div align="center">Thank you for using my script! 👋</div>